 Speaking of which, this bike weighs a whopping 138 lb fully assembled!
 The AirBike Elite is big and heavy- and it was built like this on purpose.
 The extra weight gives it more durability and allows you to feel more stable on it during use.

 Fan bikes, much like spin bikes, are notorious for having uncomfortable seats.
 They are small, hard, and just outright painful to sit on for extended rides.
-The seat on the AirBike Elite is nothing fancy.
+The seat on the AirBike Elite is nothing too fancy, but it has been enlarged to make the longer rides a little more comfortable.
 Users don’t seem to mind from a comfort point of view.

 The important thing to know about the seat is that it is fully adjustable.
 You can adjust the height and horizontal position (fore/aft) of the seat easily by pulling a pin.